mapeditor/tiled/docs/reference/tmx-map-format.rst

    map specific.)
 -  **name:** The name of this tileset.
 -  **class:** The class of this tileset (since 1.9, defaults to "").
--  **tilewidth:** The (maximum) width of the tiles in this tileset.
-Irrelevant for image collection tilesets, but stores the maximum tile width.
+-  **tilewidth:** The width of the tiles in this tileset, which should be at least 1 except in the case of image collection tilesets (in which case it stores the maximum tile width).
--  **tileheight:** The (maximum) height of the tiles in this tileset.
-   Irrelevant for image collection tilesets, but stores the maximum tile height.
+-  **tileheight:** The height of the tiles in this tileset, which should be at least 1 except in the case of image collection tilesets (in which case it stores the maximum tile height).
 -  **spacing:** The spacing in pixels between the tiles in this tileset (applies to the tileset image, defaults to 0).
 Irrelevant for image collection tilesets.